How should social media influencers act when faced with a moral dilemma? What is considered ethical and unethical in influencer marketing?

 Now there is nothing wrong with learning from another person’s work and creating something based on that.
 Most of us are inspired by somebody else.
 What’s important though is to acknowledge your content source if you can (and link to them where possible).

 However, we should respect another person’s intellectual property.
-If we used large chunks of another person’s content, we should credit them and give them a link if possible.
-Ditto for images and videos.
+If we cited another person’s content (even if we’ve rewritten them), it is common courtesy to acknowledge them and give them a link if possible.

 Hubspot has a great post on handling content theft here.
 Do check it out and see if it helps you.